SadS4ndWiCh/camcs/README.md

 With their spells unleashed and enough mana, the individual can cast spells.

+#### Meditate

+Solve the lack of mana after releasing spells.
+You can increase by a little percent of your max mana in each meditation.

 ## 🎀 How it was possible?

 Thanks to the great advances in the field of *Magical Science*, *Arcane Biology*, *Study of the Global Arcane Network* and *Ancient Technology*, this was made possible.
 You don't need to worry about understanding how it works behind the scenes, but know that through a safe and efficient process, even those with low or no aptitude will certainly be able to match a low to intermediate level mage.